arbor-sim/arbor/doc/morphology.rst

 Morphology
 ----------

+Arbor treats morphologies as a tree of truncated frustums, with an optional spherical segment at the root of the tree.

 A morphology is a concrete description of a morphology in terms of cable branches, and optionally a spherical root branch.